Topological invariance of torsion sensitive intersection homology: Definitions and background

 \begin{definition} Let $\wp \subset \primeset{P}(R)$ be a set of primes of the PID $R$.
 We will call a complex of sheaves\footnote{Even though $\mc E$ is a complex of sheaves, we do not write $\mc E^*$ in order to emphasize the role of $\mc E$ as coefficients.} $\mc E$ on a space $M$ a \emph{$\wp$-coefficient system} if \begin{enumerate} \item $\mc H^1(\mc E)$ is a locally constant sheaf of finitely generated $\wp$-torsion modules, \item $\mc H^0(\mc E)$ is a locally constant sheaf of finitely generated $\wp$-torsion free modules, and \item $\mc H^i(\mc E)=0$ for $i\neq 0,1$. \end{enumerate} More generally, if $M$ is a disjoint union of spaces, we call $\mc E$ a \emph{ts-coefficient system} if it restricts on each component of $M$ to a $\wp$-coefficient system for some $\wp$ (which may vary by component).

-If $X$ is a CS set and $\mc E$ is a ts-coefficient system defined over a subset $U\subset X$, we say that the stratification of $X$ is \emph{adapted to $\mc E$} if $X-X^{n-1}\subset U$, i.e.\ if $\mc E$ is defined on (at least) the regular strata of $X$; cf.\ \cite[Section V.4.12]{Bo}.
-We will call $U$ the \emph{domain} of $\mc E$. \end{definition}
+Suppose $X$ is a CS set and $\mc E$ is a ts-coefficient system defined over a subset $U\subset X$.
+We call $U$ the \emph{domain} of $\mc E$, denoted by $\text{Dom}(\mc E)$.
+We say that the stratification of $X$ is \emph{adapted to $\mc E$} if $X-X^{n-1}\subset \text{Dom}(\mc E)$, i.e.\ if $\mc E$ is defined on (at least) the regular strata of $X$; cf.\ \cite[Section V.4.12]{Bo}.
+Of course this is automatically satisfied if $\mc E$ is defined on all of $X$, for example if $\mc E$ is a local system on $X$. \end{definition}

 \begin{remark} As noted in \cite[Remark V.4.14.c]{Bo}, even if we restrict our coefficients to local systems concentrated in a single degree and defined on dense open submanifolds of pseudomanifolds, there can exist $\mc E$ for which there does not exist a CS set stratification adapted to $\mc E$.
 For example, define $\mc E$ to be the local system on $\R^2-(0,0)\cup\{(1/n,0)|n\in \Z_{\geq 1}\}$ with stalk $\Z$ and nontrivial monodromy on a small loop around each $(1/n,0)$. \end{remark}